ReCU: Reviving the Dead Weights in Binary Neural Networks: Experiments

 \subsection{Training Convergence}

 As discussed in Sec.\,\ref{dead}, the ``dead weights'' introduces an obstacle to the training convergence of BNNs.
-To verify the effectiveness of ReCU in overcoming this problem, we compare the convergence ability when training a BNN with and without ReCU.
-Fig.\,\ref{Fig:fig6} shows that the curves equipped with ReCU acquire a significantly faster training convergence, especially for the validation set.
-This is because, ReCU revives the ``dead weights'' with the $\tau$ quantile and $1-\tau$ quantile of the weights, making it easier for them to change their signs, leading to faster training convergence.
+In Tab.\ref{table:convergence}, we show the effectiveness of ReCU in overcoming this problem.
+As seen, ReCU achieves 66.3\% top-1 accuracy with only 100 training epochs, while the vanilla BNN obtains 62.0\% even when it is trained for 600 epochs.